Sponsor Licence Revocation

-If you have received formal notification from UKVI that your company’s Tier 2 sponsorship licence is at risk of revocation, your next steps will be crucial in determining the resulting impact on your business.
+If you have received formal notification that your company’s Tier 2 sponsorship licence is at risk of revocation, your next steps will be crucial in determining the resulting impact on your business.

-DavidsonMorris brings substantial experience in advising companies facing sponsor licence revocation:
+DavidsonMorris’ team of specialist UK immigration lawyers bring substantial experience in advising companies facing a sponsor licence revocation.

 - Assisting with understanding the grounds for revocation